 Lab grown meat seems to be the future of meat.

-While companies like Beyond Meat, which make plant-based faux meat have a head start, they don’t seem like they’ll take over the meat industry like lab grown meat could.
+While companies like Beyond Meat, which make plant-based faux meat have a head start (see vegan companies to invest in), they don’t seem like they’ll take over the meat industry like lab grown meat could.

 In terms of timeline, lab grown pet treats should be coming out in 2020/2021, and then cultured meat for people will likely launch shortly after.